-The following diagram shows a typical, but by no means definitive example of a reducing valve and trap set arrangement, which could be used to serve a single autoclave.
+Diagram 6 shows a typical, but by no means definitive example of a reducing valve and trap set arrangement, which could be used to serve a single autoclave.
 Priorclave can provide assistance in planning a steam arrangement for a whole suite of autoclaves if required.